Nadvon/ExeHidder/README.md

 ## **ExeHidder is an automatic python script that takes a .exe file "hides" it and creates a corresponding copy of it that look like normal non executable files.**

 ## Note
-ExeHidder is a fun little project I worked on for fun, it's mostly useless yet still have some uses on non tech savvy people
+ExeHidder is a fun little project I worked on for fun, it's mostly useless yet still have some uses on non tech savvy people. kinda sucks but even after many many tries to make the icon of the shortcut work, I couldn't find a solution as windows don't let shortcuts have relative paths to icons, I even tried to create a C++ program that will embedd the icon into the scr file, but no success there as well-- will edit when succeeds

 ## What it does & How it works
 Basically the script creates a zip file that contains a shortcut file that links to the .exe file the user provided, the real exe file is supposed to be a hidden file but winrar,7zip and so on show these files,